2SpaceMasterRace/technicalbooks-dump/README.md

 # technicalbooks-dump
-toy implementations of cs books I've read.
+toy implementations and exercises from cs books I've read.